perriera/for_interfaces/injections/INSTALL.md

  - [ ] The `EXPLORER` panel (to the top left) will show you all files and folders in the injections project.
 The first large icon is that of a file copy operation, select it.
 On the list of files and folders shown select `interfaces/system/mold_interface.cpp` and place a break point on the line that says `system::Test(i);`

  - [ ] To the top left of the VSC editor you will see a list of large icons, the forth one down is for running/debugging.
 Select it and then press the green arrow, (it would have 'run-unittests' to the right of the green arrow)

 ### Alternate Case
+#### When we are connecting via SSH key to Github
+In the case where we wish to make updates to the source repository we need to connect to Github via an SSH key:

+	cat ~/.ssh/id_ed25519.pub

+Add the SSH key to Github -> Settings -> SSH and GPG keys

+	mkdir ~/dev
+	cd ~/dev
+	git clone git@github.com:perriera/injections.git

+### Alternate Case
+#### When we need to connect VSC to the Linux box via SSH
+In the case where we do not have a gui to work with we can connect VSC via SSH provided the client SSH key is added to the local authorized_keys:

+On the client machine:

+	cat ~/.ssh/id_ed25519.pub

+On the Linux box add the clipboard contents to the authorized_keys

+ 	echo ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAINGrWm8vAqdDMuHVlDc+hlLASoWHas8JPQZo8Gwq2y/n perry@imac219 >> ~/.ssh/authorized_keys

+Add the Remote SSH extensions to VSC and connect via the username and ip address to the Linux box (more below)

+	cd ~
+	basename $PWD
+	hostname -I

+	aka. dev@192.169.2.2

+### Alternate Case
 #### VSC Breakpoints and the **gdb** debugging tools